Nonparametric Matrix Response Regression with Application to Brain Imaging Data Analysis: Real data application

 We further evaluate the prediction performance of our method by cross-validation.
 We compare our method with two nonparametric regression methods: Nadaraya-Watson regression and Lasso defined in \eqref{OLS} and \eqref{Lasso}, respectively.
 We also compare our method with the low-rank matrix response linear regression (L2RM) method \citep{kong2018l2rm}.
-As shown in Table \ref{tb:neuron_block_cv}, our method reaches the smallest leave-one-out cross-validation error among four methods.
+The leave-one-out cross-validation error for our method is 2.66 (SE = .63), 2.91 (SE = 1.04) for NW estimator, 2.91 (SE = 1.04) for Lasso estimator, and 5.45 (SE = 3.63) for L2RM.
+It is clear that our method reaches the smallest leave-one-out cross-validation error among four methods.
 For Lasso estimator, the selected tuning parameter is always zero, hence making the Lasso estimator equivalent to the Nadaraya-Watson estimator.
 This confirms that the sparsity assumption does not seem plausible for the calcium imaging application, while low rankness is a more reasonable assumption.
 The linear model L2RM has the highest prediction error, which validates the use of a nonparametric model for the data set.